THE FAMILY MAN

 She took on the mantle of mother to his clan,

-Serving selflessly as long as she lived.
+serving selflessly as long as she lived.

 Gurudev affectionately addressed his wife as Master and was a kind and attentive husband with a sense of humour that had her in splits.
 Before his advent as a mahaguru, their lives were filled with simple pleasures such as riding on his scooter and watching late-night movie shows.
-When he once told her, “Master, wait and see what I become at 35!”, she innocently assumed the prophecy meant a promotion at work and an increment in salary.
-Little did she know that Gurudev was referring to the age at which he would transform from a householder & spiritual seeker to a Mahaguru.
-She remembered this story with mirth, almost making fun of her conjecture.
+When he once told her, “Master, wait and see what I become at thirty-five!” she innocently assumed the prophecy meant a promotion at work and a salary increment.
+Little did she know that he was referring to the age at which he would catapult from a spiritual seeker to a mahaguru.
+She remembered this story with glee, almost making fun of her conjecture.

-Mataji met the expenses of running a household with Gurudev’s money and the salary she earned as a school teacher.
-Even though she never complained, running a household on meager finances while raising young children was no cakewalk.
+Mataji met the expenses of running her household with the money Gurudev gave her and the salary she earned as a schoolteacher.
+Even though she never complained, running a home on meagre finances while raising young children was no cakewalk.
 She became a supportive partner and facilitator in her husband’s journey.
 She was the Shakti (feminine principle) to his Shiv (masculine principle), shouldering the responsibility of looking after the household while he focused on seva.

 A Family Portrait (From L to R) – Renu, Ila, Gurudev, Puneet, Parvesh, Mataji and Alka

-When a disciple hosted the engagement ceremony of his daughter, he was surprised to find more guests at the venue than he had extended invitations to.
-He was dismayed at the prospect of the food falling short for the attendees.
-When Mataji arrived at the venue, the disciple informed her of his predicament.
-She asked him to lead her to the kitchen.
-Once there, she looked into the vessels that contained the food and covered them with lids.
-She then instructed those present to refrain from looking into the vessels while serving the food.
-The food that was prepared for not more than 150 people was more than enough to feed around 250 people who showed up.
-When the disciple informed Gurudev of what transpired, Gurudev remarked, “Your mother is Annapurna (the giver of food and nourishment).”
+When a disciple hosted his daughter’s engagement ceremony, he was surprised to find more guests than he had invited.
+Dismayed at the prospect of food falling short and the attendees going hungry, he requested Mataji for help.
+She accompanied him to the kitchen, peered into the food containers, and covered them with lids.
+Thereafter, she instructed those present not to look into the vessels while serving the food.
+Consequently, the food prepared for about 150 people turned out to be more than enough to feed around 250 people.
+When this disciple apprised Gurudev about what had happened, the mahaguru remarked, “Your mother is Annapurna”(the giver of food and nourishment).